 In the United States, accreditation is a non-governmental, peer-review process that assures the quality of the post-secondary education students receive in engineering and computer science.
 Educational institutions or programs volunteer to undergo this review periodically to determine if specific criteria are being met.

-ABET (http://www.abet.org/) serves the public globally through the promotion and advancement of education in applied science, computing, engineering and engineering technology.
+ABET (http://www.abet.org/) serves the public globally through the promotion and advancement of education in applied and natural science, computing, engineering and engineering technology.
 This organization:

 - Accredits educational programs.